-June 7, 2016 - Leslie P. King to present on Integrated Project Deliver at the Mason Contractors Association of Connecticut in Hartford, CT
+June 7, 2016 - Leslie P. King to present on Integrated Project Delivery at the Mason Contractors Association of Connecticut in Hartford, CT

 Integrated Project Delivery — A new way to organize construction projects.
 Is it really an improvement?